Xunnamius/strongbox-switchcrypt/USECASES.md

   number of VSR-enabled files

 > This is because the variable security regions of various files are aggregated
-> and encrypted together within the same set of reserved nuggets (the number of
+> and encrypted together within the same set of reserved nuggets.
+The number of
-> nuggets reserved in this way is currently 50%).
+> nuggets reserved in this way is currently 50% of total available nuggets via a

-> The system can also be implemented such that variable security regions are
-> assigned to their own nuggets that are interspersed with normal nuggets.
-The
-> wasted space (below) might be more of a problem in this scenario.
-Further,
-> there'll have to be some sort of API POSIX MQ call that corresponds to
-> reads/writes to make something like this work well.
-In this version, the
-> mirrored swap strategy is not ideal.
+> slightly modified version of the mirrored swap strategy.

-- Slower than exclusively using the weakest cipher to crypt the file's nuggets, but it is more secure.
+- Slower than exclusively using the weakest cipher to crypt a file's nuggets, but the VSR content is stored more securely.

-- Weaker security guarantees than using the strongest cipher to crypt the file's contents, but it takes longer to perform I/O on the file.
+- Weaker security guarantees than using the strongest cipher to crypt the majority of a file's contents, but there is less I/O latency when interacting with said file.

 ### Proto Threat Model

-- Encrypted data becomes more resilient to targeted attacks, especially if the user is concerned about the security properties of a particular cipher, or feel that certain potentially powerful adversaries (i.e. nation-state adversaries) might have means to compromise a reduced round cipher through brute force, side channel, or etc.
+- Encrypted data at rest becomes more resilient to targeted attacks, especially if the user is concerned about the security properties of a particular cipher, or feel that certain potentially powerful adversaries (i.e. nation-state adversaries) might have means to compromise a reduced round cipher through brute force, side channel, or etc. Freestyle, for instance, is more resilient to offline brute force attacks thanks to output randomization and the like but is much slower in practice than something like ChaCha20.

-- (TODO: expand this more)

 ### Related Work

-- TODO: add variable encryption papers here (note to self: they're on your desk)
+- Goodman et al. `An Energy/Security Scalable Encryption Processor Using an Embedded Variable Voltage DC/DC Converter`
+- Batina et al. `Energy, performance, area versus security trade-offs for stream ciphers`

 ### Progress

- - [x] Implementation exists
+- Implementation exists based on the mirrored swap strategy
-    - [ ] Implementation completed
- - [ ] Results exists
+- An implementation based on forward and aggressive swap strategies is theorized
+- Current results
+    - Read operations to non-VSR regions match StrongBox baseline performance
+    - Write operations to non-VSR regions match StrongBox baseline performance
+    - Read operations to VSR regions match StrongBox baseline performance when using an equivalent cipher
+    - Write operations to VSR regions match StrongBox baseline performance when using an equivalent cipher
+    - Whole file I/O is slower than or equal to baseline StrongBox whole file I/O
+        - This depends on the proportion of VSR-protected data in a file compared to non-VSR data

 ## Balancing Security Goals and the Current Energy Budget